momentum-morehouse/immersive-curriculum/python/w2/assignments/d2--cipher/README.md

 ### Hard Mode

 Use the `argparse` module to create a command-line interface for `cipher.py`, allowing a user to encrypt and decrypt messages using it.

+## Credits

+Adapted from an assignment from [MIT 6.0001](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/).